MilesJuddPorter/Cluster-Painter/README.md

 You can also see the pixels plotted in 3d space!
 ![Screen Shot 2022-06-30 at 8 20 10 PM](https://user-images.githubusercontent.com/13202373/176798879-62e07813-7a82-4f28-a824-4184bc01b757.png)

-All of this is adjustable so you can try new images and clusters
+All of this is adjustable so you can try new images and clusters<br>

 ![Screen Shot 2022-06-30 at 8 21 51 PM](https://user-images.githubusercontent.com/13202373/176799035-0f825e96-fabd-4732-adf0-f863cb54039d.png)